 As electric vehicles (EVs) become increasingly popular, many potential buyers are eager to explore their benefits.
+There are in excess of 40 million EVs on the road, which means EV ownership has increased over the past two decades.
+More people are interested in having EVs of their own.
 However, it’s equally important to understand the disadvantages associated with electric cars.

 1. Limited Charging Infrastructure